smartboxgroup/kitchen-hooks/Readme.md

 * Add indication of success or failure
 * Add custom timeline icons to distinguish event types
 * Use Ridley for data bag, role, and environment uploads to remove Chef dependency
+* Only make changes on commits to `master` branches

 ## Changelog